Olympian Kim Glass attacked, hit with metal pipe in Downtown L.A.

 Bystanders came and held the man down until police arrived at the intersection of South Olive and West 8th streets and took him into custody.

-The unidentified man was taken to jail and is awaiting a court date, the Los Angeles Police Department confirmed.
+The man, identified Monday as 51-year-old Semeon Tesfamariam, was taken to jail and was booked on suspicion of assault with a deadly weapon, the Los Angeles Police Department confirmed.
+He is being held without bail.

 Glass said she had no previous interaction with the man and warned others to be ready for anything when out in public.